pionl/laravel-chunk-upload/readme.md

 1. Create a Upload controller.
 If using Laravel 5.4 and above, add your upload controller into `web` route.
 If necessary, add to `api` routes and change the config to use IP for chunk name.
-2. Implement your JS (you can use the same code as below or in example repository)
+2. Implement your Javascript code (you can use the same code as below or in example repository)
 3. __Check if your library is sending `cookie`, the chunk naming uses session (you can [change it](#unique-naming) - will use only IP address)__
 4. Implement the FileReceiver (example below)